We make a difference

 PRODUCTION AND SELF-CONSUMPTION OF RENEWABLE ENERGY

-Together with Endesa, through its subsidiary Endesa X, nine García-Carrión centres – located in Huelva, Daimiel, Valdepeñas, Almería, Jumilla, Segorbe, Vilanova i la Geltrú, La Rioja and Haza – each have their own photovoltaic installation, which together allows them to avoid the emission of around 8,300 tonnes of CO2 per year.
-Endesa X has installed 33,637 photovoltaic modules (the equivalent of 13 football pitches), thus creating one of the largest and most innovative solar energy projects in the business sector for self-consumption in Spain.
+Together with Endesa, through its subsidiary Endesa X, nine García-Carrión sites — located in Huelva, Daimiel, Valdepeñas, Almería, Jumilla, Segorbe, Vilanova i la Geltrú, La Rioja and Haza — each have their own photovoltaic installation.
+Taken together, these enable the company to avoid the emission of nearly 8,300 tonnes of CO₂ per year.
+Endesa X has installed 33,637 photovoltaic panels (the equivalent of 13 football pitches), creating one of the largest and most innovative corporate solar self-consumption projects in Spain.

-Starting in 2025, García-Carrión has set a goal of covering 50% of its energy needs through the production and self-consumption of bioenergy in the form of biogas and biomass.
-This green energy, in addition to reducing CO2 emissions, generates significant added value from waste that would otherwise go unused or would even pose a potential environmental problem.
+From 2025 onwards, García-Carrión has set the goal of meeting 50% of its energy needs through the production and self-consumption of bioenergy in the form of biogas and biomass.
+This green energy not only reduces CO₂ emissions, but also creates significant added value from waste that would otherwise go unused — or could even become an environmental issue.

 CLIMATE COMMITMENT

-Within our Don Simón estate in Huelva, we have a 250-hectare nature reserve to respect the natural habitat of the great bustard, a steppe bird currently in danger of extinction.
+Within our Don Simón estate in Huelva, we have set aside a 250-hectare nature reserve to protect the natural habitat of the great bustard, a steppe bird that is currently endangered.

-Additionally, the new farms are planting orange trees of the "Cadenera" variety, a traditional juice orange variety that is in danger of extinction, thus contributing to its conservation.
+In addition, new estates are being planted with “Cadenera” orange trees — a traditional juice orange variety at risk of disappearing — thereby contributing to its conservation.

 SOCIAL COMMITMENT

-García-Carrión creates opportunities for high-tech, stable, and quality jobs in rural areas with high rates of depopulation, contributing to the rural areas of Spain.
-In fact, it has long-term agreements with more than 40,000 local farmers to guarantee the purchase of their crops.
-This allows for access to quality, locally sourced raw materials and boosts the growth of these regions, located far from urban centers.
+García-Carrión creates skilled, stable and high-quality employment opportunities in rural areas with high depopulation rates, contributing to what is known in Spain as the “emptied Spain”.
+In fact, the company has long-term agreements with more than 40,000 local farmers to guarantee the purchase of their harvests.
+This ensures high-quality, locally sourced raw materials while helping to revitalise regions far from major urban centres.

-As part of its social commitment, García-Carrión, through the J. García-Carrión Foundation, has been working since 1998 to provide employment for people with disabilities, although the family business has been collaborating with people with disabilities since the 1980s.
+As part of its social commitment, since 1998 García-Carrión, through the J. García-Carrión Foundation, has worked to provide employment for people with disabilities, although the family business has been collaborating with people with disabilities since the 1980s.

 2022